Loomis, Sayles & Company

 LOCAL EM MARKETS

-Our Anticipated Strategy: Overweight EM duration: S. Africa, Brazil, Mexico, and Indonesia.
+Our Anticipated Strategy: Overweight EM duration: S. Africa, Brazil, and Indonesia.

 Key Risks

-Geopolitics: Any change (ceasefire or escalation) in the Ukraine, Middle East, or other potential conflicts will have market implications, in our view.
+Geopolitics: any change (ceasefire or escalation) in the Ukraine, Middle east, or other conflicts will have market implications.

 Our Anticipated Strategy: As valuations adjust, we will look for opportunities to add risk in interest rates, currency and credit.